pitt-crc/user-manual/docs/applications/basic-commands.md

 		</tr>
 		<tr>
 			<td>--account</td>
 			<td>Charge resources used by this job to specified account.
-This is only relevant for users who are in multiple SLURM accounts because he/she is in groups that are collaborating.</td>
+This is only relevant for users who are in multiple Slurm accounts because he/she is in groups that are collaborating.</td>
 		</tr>
 	</tbody>
 </table>